Getting Started

 stringCase validator

-The following snippet shows how to use the stringCase validator with the npm package:
+The following snippet shows how to use the stringCase validator with ES6 module:

 // res1.valid === true